acgtun/affine-gap-penalty-alignment/README.md

-These are **affine gap penalty local alignment** and **affine gap penalty global alignment**.
+Here are **affine gap penalty local alignment** and **affine gap penalty global alignment**.

-Any question please contact haifengc at usc dot edu
+If you are looking for global alignment, banded global alignment or multiple glbol alingment please go https://github.com/acgtun/global-alignment